TetraSomia/scanfrio-dl/README.md

 scanfrio-dl
 ===========

-Download mangas series or volume from scan-fr.io
+Download manga serie or volume from scan-fr.io

 Synopsis
 --------